Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

 - Excellent references with well-known D2C brands

-- Retention thought across every channel (email, WhatsApp, SMS, direct mail)
+- Retention thought through across all channels (email, WhatsApp, SMS, direct mail)

 - In-house development for custom solutions